IoannisLimniatis/cse4001_fall2025-using-the-process-api-Practicing-with-fork-exec-and-wait/README.md

 4. Write a program that calls `fork()` and then calls some form of `exec()` to run the program `/bin/ls`.
 See if you can try all of the variants of `exec()`, including (on Linux) `execl()`, `execle()`, `execlp()`, `execv()`, `execvp()`, and `execvpe()`.
 Why do you think there are so many variants of the same basic call?

+There are so many variants of the exec call because there are multiple ways to pass the argument.
+It's for convenience as using the same exec for the many different calls would be messy, seperating it into different variants allows for clean code, as well as convenience and visibility as you know what call is being made.

 ```cpp
 #include <stdio.h>